July 1 laws taking effect in states across the country

 Tennesse protects musicians from unauthorized AI

-This year, Tennessee became the first state to try to protect musicians from artificial intelligence impersonation.
+This year, Tennessee became the first state to protect musicians from artificial intelligence impersonation.
 According to WPLN, that law is one of at least 10 notable laws to take effect today.

 The law, called the Ensuring Likeness Voice and Image Security Act, or ELVIS Act, bans the unauthorized use of performers' voices amid worries about how the technology could affect the music industry.